henriqlimac/henriqlimac/README.md

 <p>At the moment I'm 100% front-end "developer", but I intend to work with back-end too.</p>

 <h2 align="left">What I'm Looking For?</h2>
-<p>I'm looking for a sucessful career in the future, working with a full-stack position creating sites and applications.</p>
+<p>I'm looking for a sucessful career in the future, working with a full-stack position creating websites and applications.</p>